The story contained in this page covers the

 there.
 A rough road and good luck can sometimes be

-and sent to the RAEME (Royal Australian Electrical
+to the RAEME (Royal Australian Electrical Mechanical

-Mechanical Engineers) Training Centre where they were "sectionised"
+Engineers) Training Centre where they were "sectionised"

 and converted into training aids.
 Up until then no such